 A doctor may try surgical or laser removal, but new, larger keloids often form in the scar resulting from the treatment.
 However, corticosteroid injections before and after surgery may reduce this risk.

 Silicone patches or pressure garments applied to keloids may help prevent them from recurring.
-Recently, drugs that modify the actions of the immune system (immunomodulators), such as imiquimod, have been used to prevent keloids from developing or growing back.
+Recently, medications that modify the actions of the immune system (immunomodulators), such as imiquimod, have been used to prevent keloids from developing or growing back.

 Drugs Mentioned In This Article